jcraane/awstools/README.md

 # AWS tools

 Repository containing various tools when working with AWS.
+Most functionality is written in Kotlin.

+## General

+The easiest way to run the functionality is import the project in IntelliJ.
+Make sure you have configured the AWS CLI for the correct account.

 ## Functionality